The Setting Sun

 six feet 'round the base.
 I make the call, OK?"

-Mike's on first, takes a pretty good lead,
+Mike's on first, grabs a pretty good lead,

 Eight walk along leafy streets,